 - Take the initiative to learn more about remote work.
 Talk to other remote teams, read articles, or enroll in a remote manager course.

 - Understand that remote work is simply a product of progressive leadership.
-That’s why many remote-first companies, such as Zapier, Buffer, and Basecamp are constantly challenging conventional management practices and re-evaluate the way they work.
+That’s why many remote-first companies, such as Zapier, Buffer, and Basecamp are constantly challenging conventional management practices and re-evaluating the way they work.
 If you blindly follow outdated corporate practices from business school textbooks, you’ll always be behind the curve as a manager.